Dondre Wright: Winnipeg Blue Bombers

 On July 8, 2019, Wright was signed to a practice roster agreement by the Winnipeg Blue Bombers.
 He played in three regular season games of the Blue Bombers in 2019.
 He was on the practice roster when the team won the 107th Grey Cup.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 After becoming a free agent, he signed with the Toronto Argonauts on December 16, 2019.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and was released by the Argonauts on December 15, 2020.

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

-On September 14, 2021, it was announced that Wright had re-signed with the Montreal Alouettes to a practice roster agreement.
+On September 14, 2021, it was announced that Wright had re-signed with the Alouettes to a practice roster agreement.
 He spent a month on the practice roster before being released on October 17, 2021.

-Toronto Argonauts (II)
+Toronto Argonauts (second stint)

-On October 24, 2021, Wright re-signed with the Toronto Argonauts.
+On October 24, 2021, Wright re-signed with the Argonauts.
 However, after spending time on the practice roster, he was released on November 3, 2021.